fivsevn/fivsevn-assets/README.md

 ---
 ## YouTube post automation

-- This repository also includes a scheduled YouTube-to-WordPress automation.
+- This repository includes a scheduled YouTube-to-WordPress automation for the `fivsevn` channel.

 - The automation is split into two files: